JDRaftKeeper/RaftKeeper/docs/how-to-deploy.md

 3. Update the `conf/config.xml` file for each node in the cluster:

-The difference than deploying a standalone node is that you should config the cluster for each node.
+The difference than deploying a standalone node is that you should configure the cluster for each node.
 The following demonstrates how to configure the nodes.

 Node 1: